 Soil: The Basis for All Life

 Soil is far more than just dirt.
-It is a dynamic, life-giving matrix of decomposed organic matter, insects and microorganisms that contains all the ingredients needed for a seed to grow into a healthy, vital plant.
+It is a dynamic, life-giving matrix of decomposed organic matter, insects and microorganisms which contains all the ingredients needed for a seed to grow into a healthy, vital plant.
 Soil is the basis for all life.

 “Ninety five percent of our food comes from the soil,” according to Maria-Helena Semedo of the Food and Agriculture Organization.
 Soil nurtures the seeds which grow into the plants that feed animals.
 Animals eating those plants then convert fibrous, undigestable plant matter into easily-digestable and nourishing food for humans and other creatures.